kubewarden/docs/docs/operator-manual/policy-evaluation-timeout.md

 After 10 seconds Kubernetes' webhoook timeout will take place, the request will be handled according to the webhook's failure policy.

-Unfortunately, Policy Server will be left with some computation resource stuck inside of this infinite loop.
-Over the time, with more admission requests triggering the bugged policy, Policy Server will run out of computation resources and will be unable to respond to the Kubernetes API server.
+Unfortunately, the Policy Server will be left with some computation resources stuck inside of this infinite loop.
+Over time, with more admission requests triggering the bugged policy, the Policy Server will run out of computation resources and will be unable to respond to the Kubernetes API server.
 This is actually a Denial Of Service (DOS) attack against the Policy Server.

 ### Kubewarden policy evaluation timeout is enabled

-Let's assume we have a Policy Server that has the policy evaluation timeout feature enabled.
-The policy evaluation timeout is set to be 2 seconds.
+Let's assume a scenario where the same Policy Server now has the policy evaluation timeout feature enabled, and the policy evaluation timeout is set to be 2 seconds.
 This server is hosting a policy that is affected by a bug which causes an an infinite loop to be entered.